cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

   of a project.

-For further ideas around the security of the development process, the reader may wish to review the CNCF Security SIG's [self-assessment questionaire](https://github.com/cncf/sig-security/blob/master/assessments/guide/self-assessment.md).
+For further ideas around the security of the development process, the reader may wish to review the CNCF Security TAG's [self-assessment questionaire](https://github.com/cncf/sig-security/blob/master/assessments/guide/self-assessment.md).

 #### Operator Scope